kavyareddy007/task2_dataset/README.md

 ### 7. **Creating a Summary**
    - A summary slide was added to provide a business-focused overview of the key insights from the dashboard.
 This includes insights into sales performance, profitability by category, and the best-performing regions.

-### 8. **Publishing the Report**
-   - The final dashboard was published to the Power BI Service for easy access and sharing.

 ---